 That last part is key.
 The actual actions don’t necessarily have to occur within the cohort month (July 2012).
 For instance, most people might have upgraded two months later (in Sept 2012).
 Unlike aggregate metrics accounting which closes at the reporting window, cohort metrics accounting is organic as long as you have active customers within the cohort.

 The first view is used to identify the constraint or the key macro metric that matters.
 Each macro metric is, in turn, a sequence of micro metrics which you can visualize by drilling in.

 Here is what an activation sub-funnel might look like:

 3. User activity level view

 And finally, you can drill down to the user.
 This Facebook timeline-like view is particularly useful for better understanding specific user behavior, such as when handling customer service requests.

 After measuring dozens of products using the five-up view above, I’ve repeatedly seen a flatlining set in once steady traffic kicks in.
 That’s what I call the Groundhog Day Effect — from the movie Groundhog Day.

-In the movie, the protagonist played by Bill Murray, is stuck in a loop where his life repeats itself every single day until he has a breakthrough insight that breaks the loop.
-If you haven’t watched the original, there are numerous plot remakes that I’m sure you can relate.
+In the movie, the protagonist, played by Bill Murray, is stuck in a loop where his life repeats every day until he has a breakthrough insight that breaks the loop.
+If you haven’t watched the original, there are numerous plot remakes that I’m sure you can relate to.